bobev18/py3chess/README.md

 so after move execution we cycle through pieces, and call update_naives with the Move (or destination, etc) To avoid another cycle, the updated data should be passed into heatmap
---- initial naive_moves for a piece need to be processed via the current naive_moves method
+--- initial naive_moves for a piece need to be processed via the current naive_moves method !!! also for newly created pieces (pawn promos), the initial state also needs to be done via the current method !!!